amiga909/robosampla/README.md

 # Commands

 - `caffeinate -di python main.py` // use caffeinate on mac to keep recording going
-- then: `python utils/process_audio` // manually for now

-Utils:

 - `python utils/program_change.py 69` // tests a PC and sends low and high notes to configure the JSON
-- `python utils/test_patches.py` // send some musical notes to hear the generated patch
+- `python utils/setup.py` used in other scripts to setup local_config.json

-- python utils/setup.py
+- `python utils_audio_processor/process_audio`

-- caffeinate -di python main.py
+  => currently moved to REAPER batch processor!

 ## File Structure